 We will resume our collection service on the next scheduled date.
 Where this process fails to resolve the issue, we will visit in order to identify any particular problems associated with the household.

 Trapped garden waste

-We empty all wheelie bins mechanically into our refuse collection vehicles; any refuse trapped or frozen in the wheelie bin that does not fall out, is the responsibility of the householder.
+We empty all wheelie bins mechanically into our garden collection vehicles; any garden waste trapped or frozen in the wheelie bin that does not fall out, is the responsibility of the householder.
 They should loosen this and our collection crew will empty it during the next scheduled collection.

 Bins left out